dricotec/Counter-Strike2-Global-Offensive/README.md

 - Download the cs2go zip file from releases tab and extract it where csgo.exe is
 - In HLAE go to Tools > Developer > Custom Loader and find your CS:GO install.
 Then paste these launch options: -language cs2panorama -game cs2go/csgo -afxdetourpanorama
 - If done correctly you should hear the CS2 startup logo and the custom UI should work.
 - That's it!
-Have fun playing with this UI!
+Have fun playing this mod, and GO GO GO!

 # QNA